tinfever/FU-Dyson-BMS/README.md

 - High-res image and PDF versions of the firmware state flow chart are located in the [firmware-info folder](./firmware-info).
 Draw.io original files are also included.
 - As mentioned earlier, there is a script called [EEPROM-parsing-tool.py](./EEPROM-parsing-tool) that you can use to convert a raw EEPROM dump from this firmware in to something human readable.
 It will show the firmware version, total battery runtime in seconds (since last firmware flash), and any faults logged along with a timestamp of the fault.
 - [EEVBlog Forum Thread for Discussion](https://www.eevblog.com/forum/projects/fu-dyson-bms-an-(unofficial)-firmware-upgrade-for-dyson-v6v7-vacuum-bms/)
+- MALE20 on the EEVBlog Forum pointed out a tool on Thingiverse (Author: billsy) that might make opening the battery packs much easier. https://www.thingiverse.com/thing:3112717/files I haven't tested it but it might be worth trying.

 ## Credit
 - DavidAlfa from EEVBlog Forum (Created I2C Library)